LiteLDev/HeaderOutput/README.md

 Copyright [LiteLDev](https://github.com/LiteLDev), All Rights Reserved.

 _This project is licensed under the terms of the GNU Affero General Public License v3.0 license._

+This project has been archived since we have a new private header generation tool.
+---